Victor-QTP/materials/README.md

 - [README](LoRA-vision-adaptation/README.md)

 ### VLM Captioner Distillation: Generalist → Driving Specialist
+*Independent (June 2026)*
-- **Label verification:** a lightweight module that verifies detector-predicted labels by describing each detected object.
+- **Caption-based label verification:** a lightweight module that verifies detector-predicted labels by describing each detected object.
 I distill the 32B QwenVL3 teacher's captions of the objects detected by our ensemble on KITTI, then use these caption-crop pairs to LoRA-finetune the 8B student. **Tripled BLEU-4 (0.11 → 0.34) and nearly tripled CIDEr (1.07 → 3.01)**, with ROUGE-L up from 0.32 to 0.52.

 **VLM Captioner Distillation (32B teacher → 8B student) on KITTI**